LPic95/Autocomplete/README.md

         A list of sentences
     """
     sentences = data.split("\n")
-    # - Remove leading and trailing spaces from each sentence
-    # - Drop sentences if they are empty strings.
     sentences = [s.strip() for s in sentences] sentences = [s for s in sentences if len(s) > 0]
     return sentences